-- 1. Remove the left and right front Fan Cover panels by removing the screw located at the top back corner (Figure 11). - 2.
+- 1. Remove the left and right front Fan Cover panels by removing the screw located at the top back corner (Figure 9) right side shown. - 2.
 Lift up on the panel to release the catches and pull towards you.
-Lift the cover up, and under the Top and then pull out from the bottom to remove it (Figure 12).
+Lift the cover up, and under the Top and then pull out from the bottom to remove it (Figure 10) left side shown.

-Figure 11: Front cover screw location.
+Figure 9: Front cover screw location.

-Figure 12: Panel removal.
+Figure 10: Panel removal.

-Surround Assembly and Installation -
+Surround Assembly and Installation

-Figure 13: Wing bolts.
+Figure 11: Wing bolts.

 - 1. Remove the Fan Covers See "Fan Cover Removal" on page 19 - 2.
 Remove the decorative top by loosening the two wing bolts located underneath.
-Pull the top towards you to slide it out of its brackets (Figure 13). - 3.
-Carefully unpack the Surround.
+Pull the top towards you to slide it out of its brackets (Figure 11). - 3.
+Carefully unpack the Surround Top.
 Lay parts A, B and C face down on a flat, non-marring surface.

-Figure 14: Surround assy.
+Figure 12: Surround assy.

-- 4. Fasten the panels together with 1/4" x 1/2" bolts and nuts provided through holes at points "D" (Figure 14). - 5.
+- 4. Fasten the panels together with 1/4" x 1/2" bolts and nuts provided through holes at points "D" (Figure 12). - 5.
 Lift the surround assembly to the upright position and make sure the front face is flat and even at the joints and sides. - 6.
-Carefully slide the assembled surround over the unit and behind the ash shelf, engage the tabs on the back, inside of the surround into the slots in surround brackets. - 7.
+Carefully slide the assembled surround over the unit and behind the Ash Shelf, engage the tabs on the back, inside of the surround into the slots in surround brackets. - 7.
 Push the entire appliance back until the surround assembly is in contact with the fireplace face. - 8.
 Re-install the decorative top by aligning the wing bolts in the slots and pushing it back gently against the surround.
 Tighten the Wing Bolts. - 9.
-Install the Fan Cover panels, the rear tabs use the same slots as the surround.
+Install the Fan Cover panels, the outer tabs of the covers use the same slots as the surround.